 How do I get There?

-, Switzerland and the UK.
+.
 In 2012 Asturias welcomed more than 1.3 million passengers from nine airlines, handling more than 110 tonnes of freight.
 Despite decreasing passenger numbers because of the economic climate, the airport is trying to maintain regular extension and upgrades of its facilities so you can expect some disruption during your time at the airport.

 How can I Make my Onward Journey?

 Options for your onward journey are by road, taxi or bus.
 Local buses run from in front of airport arrivals to nearby cities including Oviedo (province capital), industrial town Aviles and the largest city Gijon

 Road routes from the airport are good, making car hire a convenient option.
 If you have hired a car from Rhino, collect it from the car hire desks in arrivals, on the ground floor of the airport terminal.
 From there onward routes are numerous taking you along the coast or up into the mountains to visit the beautiful surrounding rural parts of northern Spain ....and beyond!

 What can I Find at the Airport?

 The airport boasts efficient and comfortable facilities for passengers, alongside interesting displays of local paintings, sculptures and engravings.
 If hunger or thirst strikes, it should be easy to locate a cafe with one in arrivals, one in departures and one in the public area.